-Although the task force report estimates a $141 million price tag over 10 years, new costs will be incurred after that.
+Although the task force report estimates $141 million over 10 years, new costs will be incurred after that.
 But the report predicts that the financial benefits of its earlier improvements could cover those costs.

 Adopting the plan puts BU’s efforts on par with climate change initiatives at New York, George Washington, and Syracuse universities.